 It supports the development of cohesive, stable and prosperous communities in five Eastern Partnership (EaP) countries including Belarus and Moldova by building resilience and developing diverse skills and providing young learners with new learning opportunities.

-The programme is delivered by the British Council supported by the British Embassy in cooperation and partnership with Moldovan English Teachers' Association (META) in Moldova and Minsk State Linguistic University (MSLU) in Belarus.
+The programme is delivered by the British Council and supported by the British Embassy in cooperation and partnership with Moldovan English Teachers' Association (META) in Moldova and Minsk State Linguistic University (MSLU) in Belarus.
 The British Council will also implement the programme with the support of its partners in selected isolated communities in Moldova and Belarus.
-Male and female young learners will gain equal access to the opportunities provided by the programme.
+Young learners, both male and female, will gain equal access to the opportunities provided by the programme.

 The programme focuses on good English teaching, as well as increasing understanding of tolerance, mutuality and dialogue among young people and their communities.
 It will also develop critical thinking, problem solving, communication and debating skills, all whilst connecting the learners with the wider world.
 The participants will be able to engage with different viewpoints and opinions, analyse situations critically, and express their own opinions freely.

-The British Council together with partners in Moldova and Belarus will support the building of cohesion and prosperity in their communities by involving the participating young learners, teachers, parents, and leaders.
-They will come together to explore, discuss and celebrate the learning and development within the Learning Hubs and beyond.
+The British Council together with partners in Moldova and Belarus will support the building of cohesion and prosperity in their communities by involving young learners, teachers who are eager to participate, parents, and leaders.
+They will come together to explore, discuss and celebrate learning and development within the Learning Hubs and beyond.